mirmahathir1/blog/README.md

 * Enforce ownership checks on post mutations and account updates.
 * Avoid storing plaintext secrets in the repo.

-## Docker (Dev)
+## Docker

 * Single container with Node LTS and `libssl` compatible with Prisma.
 * Services: Postgres via Neon, so no local DB needed.
-Optionally run `postgres` locally via docker-compose for offline dev.
+Optionally run `postgres` locally via docker-compose for offline use.
 * Hot reload with `next dev`.
 * Example `Dockerfile` summary: